subgraph/onioncfg/README.md

 * Some hardening on systemd Tor startup has been relaxed so that the obfs4proxy executable can be run (still figuring out what the ideal configuration is..)

+* Tor control port is listening on TCP port 9111.
+This is because of a Tor quirk where if DisableNetwork is set to 1, the unix domain socket interface for the Tor Control protocol isn't created even if specified (and it seems it should be).
+Therefore, for now, we require a TCP Tor Control port to be listening.
+We arbitrarily chose 9111.